Channel Diversity needed for Vector Space Interference Alignment: Introduction

 Interference is the central phenomenon severely limiting the performance of most wireless systems.
 Over the recent years, interference alignment has emerged as a promising tool to mitigate interference \cite{maddahali2008,Cadambe--Jafar2008}.
 The main idea is to design transmit signals of different users in such a way that, upon arriving at the unintended receivers, they overlap with each other and the resulting interference is perceived as much less than the sum of the individual interferences.
 Surprisingly, the work \cite{Cadambe--Jafar2008} of Cadambe and Jafar has shown that this approach can lead to $K/2$ sum degrees of freedom over the time or frequency-varying $K$-user interference channel, while traditional approaches such as treating interference as noise or orthogonalizing transmissions can provide only one degree of freedom.
 This roughly implies that at high-SNR, each user can communicate as if it has half the resources of the channel for its exclusive use, regardless of the total number of users.

 However, one of the main caveats of the $K/2$ degrees of freedom result in \cite{Cadambe--Jafar2008} is that it requires unbounded time or frequency variation of the channel.
 More precisely, in order to achieve $K/2$ degrees of freedom, the transmitters have to code over the order of $K^{K^{2}}$ independent realizations of the channel (or equivalently $K^{K^{2}}$ parallel channels).
-(This scaling can be slightly improved to $2^{K^{2}}$, see \cite{OzgurTse08}.)
+(This scaling is slightly improved to $2^{K^{2}}$ by Özgür and Tse~\cite{OzgurTse08}.)
 In practice, wireless channels have finite channel diversity dictated by their coherence time and bandwidth, and the requirement $K^{K^{2}}$ is prohibitive even for small values of $K$.
 Whether this exponential requirement for channel diversity is fundamental or not to vector space interference alignment strategies, of which the scheme in \cite{Cadambe--Jafar2008} is one specific example, is an important question in determining the real potential of interference alignment in practical wireless systems.

 Despite significant research interest in interference alignment over the recent years (see \cite{JafarNow} for an overview), there is limited understanding regarding this question, and more generally, regarding how the available channel diversity impacts the ability to align interference.
 The problem is understood only in the case when $K=3$.
-In this case, Bresler et al \cite{bresler2009} characterize the exact relation between the channel diversity $L$, modeled by the number of independent channel realizations over time or frequency, and the total number of degrees of freedom achievable using vector space alignment.
-(Their result subsumes an earlier result in \cite{CJW08} which corresponds to the special case $L=2$.)
+In this case, Bresler and Tse~\cite{bresler2009} characterize the exact relation between the channel diversity $L$, modeled by the number of independent channel realizations over time or frequency, and the total number of degrees of freedom achievable using vector space alignment.
+(Their result subsumes an earlier result by Cadambe, Jafar and Wang~\cite{CJW08} which corresponds to the special case $L=2$.)
 They show that the achievable sum degrees of freedom in the $3$-user interference channel are given by

 We can observe that when $L\rightarrow\infty$, $3/2$ degrees of freedom are achievable as expected, and for finite values of $L$ the formula precisely characterizes how $\mathrm{DoF}$ approaches $3/2$ as a function of $L$.
 To our knowledge, nothing is known regarding the relation between channel diversity and achievable degrees of freedom for interference channels with more than $3$-users; apart from the trivial conclusion that when $L=1$, vector interference alignment can achieve only one degree of freedom and the result of \cite{Cadambe--Jafar2008} which shows that when $L\rightarrow\infty$, $K/2$ degrees of freedom are achievable.